LinusSong/rss2bt/README.md

 ####Examples:
 ```
 python rss2lx.py update -download # update database and download directly
-python rss2lx.py complete -net -db -w Charlotte # make up the database about Charlotte and write commands for items which is not downloaded to lixiantask.sh
+python rss2lx.py markup -net -db -w Charlotte # make up the database about Charlotte and write commands for items which is not downloaded to lixiantask.sh
 ```

 All failure will be record in  `taskerror.sh`.